 - In the Protocols and ports section, select Specified protocols and

 Click Create to create your firewall rule.

-Deploying a VM for SAP NetWeaver on Windows with Cloud Deployment Manager
+Deploying a VM for SAP NetWeaver on Windows with Deployment Manager

-Be aware of the following behaviors when using Cloud Deployment Manager:
+Be aware of the following behaviors when using Deployment Manager:

 - Deleting a deployment deletes all of the resources associated with the deployment, including the VMs, the persistent disks, and any SAP systems that are installed on the VM.

 ACQUIREresource creation policy.
-If you specify a VM name that is already in use by another VM in your project, Cloud Deployment Manager does not create a new VM, but instead adds the existing VM to your new deployment.
-If your original VM was created by a previous run of Cloud Deployment Manager, the VM will be associated with two deployments.
+If you specify a VM name that is already in use by another VM in your project, Deployment Manager doesn't create a new VM, but instead adds the existing VM to your new deployment.
+If your original VM was created by a previous run of Deployment Manager, the VM is associated with two deployments.

 CREATE, or make sure that you use unique resource names in your new deployment.

 For information about the policies you can use while creating resources with Deployment Manager and how to specify them, see the Deployment Manager documentation.